caktus/dockerfile_post/README.rst

 In a previous version of this post, we used `Alpine Linux <https://alpinelinux.org/>`_ as the base image for this Dockerfile.
 This time, we're switching to a Debian- and glibc-based image, because we found `a workaround <https://github.com/iron-io/dockers/issues/42#issuecomment-290763088>`_ was required for `musl libc <https://www.musl-libc.org/>`_'s ``strftime()`` implementation.
 The Debian-based "slim" images are still relatively small; the bare-minimum image describe below increase from about 170 MB to 227 MB (~33%) when switching from ``python:3.7-alpine`` to ``python:3.7-slim`` (and updating all the corresponding system packages).

 There are many WSGI servers available for Python, and we use both Gunicorn and uWSGI at Caktus.
-A couple of the benefits of uWSGI are that (1) it's almost entirely configurable through environment variables (which fits well with containers), and (2) it includes `native HTTP support <http://uwsgi-docs.readthedocs.io/en/latest/HTTP.html#can-i-use-uwsgi-s-http-capabilities-in-production>`_, which can circumvent the need for a separate HTTP server like Apache or Nginx, provided static files are hosted on a 3rd-party CDN such as Amazon S3.
+A couple of the benefits of uWSGI are that (1) it's almost entirely configurable through environment variables (which fits well with containers), and (2) it includes `native HTTP support <http://uwsgi-docs.readthedocs.io/en/latest/HTTP.html#can-i-use-uwsgi-s-http-capabilities-in-production>`_, which can circumvent the need for a separate HTTP server like Apache or Nginx.

 The Dockerfile
 --------------